Three men arrested after crashing into elderly motorist, 78, and fleeing the scene

-Three man arrested after crashing into elderly motorist, 78, in Portchester and fleeing scene launching late night police search
+Three man arrested after crashing into elderly motorist, 78, near Bishop's Waltham and fleeing scene launching late night Fareham police search

-THREE men have been arrested in Portchester after crashing their car into an elderly motorist and fleeing the scene.
+THREE men have been arrested in Hampshire after crashing their car into an elderly motorist and fleeing the scene.

-They fled the scene following the collision in Waltham Chase at roughly 11pm last night.
+They fled the scene following the collision in Waltham Chase, near Bishop’s Waltham, at about 11pm last night.

 The victim, a 78-year-old pensioner, suffered chest injuries in the incident.